openlawlibrary/demo-dc-law-html/readme.md

 # Demo for Reader Lite for DC
 This is complied demo for DC.

-Please note that these resources are not automatically clean up from unnecessary files, like we do for actual deployment.
+Please note that these resources are not automatically cleaned up from unnecessary files, like we do for actual deployment.

+To start the basic server, run `py server.py` from root folder.

 ## Manual generation
 To create everything manually from scratch, perform the following steps: